President John F. Kennedy's Economic Policies

 On August 13, 1961, the Soviet government erected the Berlin Wall.
 It banned its citizens on the eastern side of the city to travel to the German west side.
 Two years later, Kennedy gave his famous speech at the wall, promising to support freedom and oppose communism.

 In October 1962, Kennedy found out that the Soviets were building nuclear missile sites in Cuba.
-He authorized a blockade of the island, and the USSR removed the sites.
+He authorized a blockade of the island.
+The USSR removed the sites.

 In August 1963, South Vietnamese officers discussed the U.S. reaction to a potential coup of President Diem's government.
 JFK had increased American aid and U.S. military advisers to more than 16,000.
 In November 1963, Diem was assassinated.
 The military took over, confident in U.S. support.
 In that way, JFK laid the foundation for the Vietnam War.